Wake-up-Freeman/OLD-ODISEO/docs/full-node/run-a-full-terra-node/sync.md

   }
 ```

-Validators can view the status of the network using [Terra Finder](https://finder.terra.money).
+Validators can view the status of the network using [Daodiseo Finder](https://finder.daodiseo.money).

 ## Verify the snapshot